Akshaykumarky26/MLOps_Major_Assignment/README.md

 ## Submission Details

 - All work is in the **`main`** branch.
-- All steps implemented via command line (no web uploads).
+- All steps implemented via command line
 - Link submitted through [Google Form](https://forms.gle/ANbjTHzanZwwZj8n6).
 - No plagiarism or hardcoded values.
+- Report added for reference

 ---